bluestrat404/nice-chord-charts/README.md

 `chordpro We\ Three\ Kings.chordpro --transpose=+7 --generate=HTML > temp.html`

 Then generate the PDF using Chrome as above.

+*Currently, the function cpnicepdf() doesn't support transposing directly, but this may be added in the future.
+We may also add a flag to serve the use case where there will be two guitars who should be capoed in different places, and then we'd generate the two desired pdfs at once.
+Fancy!*

 ## Troubleshooting
 ### The formatting isn't showing up.